eddatasci/unrollment_proj/paper/symposium.md

 on her previous work regarding spatial discrimination in college recruiting, and how the use of data analysis can reveal inequalities in how colleges recruit and retain students.

-*Benjamin Skinner, Assistant Professor of Higher Education and Policy* at the University of Florida, will discuss the results of the first stage of the project, which involves generating predictive algorithms for bachelor's degree completion among recent high school graduates attending four-year institutions.
-The data for this part of the study come from the Educational Longitudinal Study of 2002 (Ingels, et al 2014).
-Using this data, the project predicts college graduation based on a large set of covariates, using four different modeling
-approaches: logistic regression, elastic-net logistic regression, random forests and neural nets (Hastie et al, 2009).
-Skinner will summarize the results of these models, including both standard measures of model fit and summaries of the substantive importance of these different measures of fit.

 *Will Doyle, Professor of Higher Education at Vanderbilt University*, will introduce the panelists and moderate discussions.
 To provide for